legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Licensed Practical Nurse providing residents care on the 600 Hall who confirmed that “the handrails presented a safety hazard for residents.”
 Additionally, the Maintenance Director stated that the facility “did not have a policy or procedure for regularly checking the handrails.”
 The Director stated that “he had not been informed that the handrails need repair until discovered by the surveyors on October 2, 2017, [and] confirmed the facility failed to ensure the handrails were accessible and securely affixed to the walls.”

 Do you have suspicions that your loved one as a resident in The Palace Health Care and Rehabilitation Center has was abused, neglected or mistreated?
 If so, take steps now by contacting the Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Macon County victims of mistreatment living in long-term facilities including nursing homes in Red Boiling Springs.
+Our network of attorneys fights aggressively on behalf of Macon County victims of mistreatment living in long-term facilities including nursing homes in Red Boiling Springs.

 Allow our seasoned nursing home abuse injury attorneys to file your claim for compensation against every party responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the monetary recompense they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial recovery claim.
 We can begin working now on your claim for compensation to ensure your rights are protected.